itsmeprinceyt/pickandwin/README.md

 ## Video Explaination

 ## TO DO
-- add new line add users ( separated box for adding )
 - add auto button
 - slow down the shuffling and then come down to the chosen one